* Translated by AI

 *This content was translated by AI.

-Former Takahiro Kitano, president of the Japanese Bobsleigh and Skeleton Federation. /Photo=Korea Bobsleigh and Skeleton Federation
+Former Takahiro Kitano, president of the Japanese Bobsleigh, Luge, and Skeleton Federation. /Photo=Korea Bobsleigh, Luge, and Skeleton Federation

-Former Takahiro Kitano, president of the Japanese Bobsleigh and Skeleton Federation. /Photo=Korea Bobsleigh and Skeleton Federation
+Former Takahiro Kitano, president of the Japanese Bobsleigh, Luge, and Skeleton Federation. /Photo=Korea Bobsleigh, Luge, and Skeleton Federation

-Previously, Takahiro Kitano Jeon (Chairman) sparked controversy when it was revealed that he made inappropriate remarks during a hearing regarding the issue of losing the qualification for the Milan-Cortina d'Ampezzo Winter Olympics held in February due to administrative errors by the Japanese Bobsleigh and Skeleton Federation, which he led.
+Previously, it was revealed that Kitano Jeon (Chairman) made inappropriate remarks during a session to hear the details regarding the issue of losing the qualification for the Milan-Cortina d'Ampezzo Winter Olympics held in February due to administrative errors by the Japanese Bobsleigh, Luge, and Skeleton Federation, which he led, sparking a controversy.

-According to leaked audio data exposed by the Japanese media outlet 'Slow News', during a crisis meeting, when a director proposed improving the athlete support system, Takahiro Kitano Jeon (Chairman) said, "Even a fool or a Chosenjin could do something like reporting results and analyzing them," using racist slurs that insulted Koreans and caused international shock.
-As the situation escalated into an uncontrollable racial discrimination scandal violating the Olympic Charter, Takahiro Kitano Jeon (Chairman) apologized and abruptly resigned from his position as Yeon Maeng (Chairman) and as JOC vice president on the 12th.
+According to leaked audio data exposed by the Japanese media outlet 'Slow News', during a countermeasure meeting, when a director proposed improving the athlete support system, Kitano Jeon (Chairman) said, "Reporting results and analyzing them is something even an idiot or a Chosenjin could do," using racist slurs that insulted Koreans and caused international shock.
+As the situation escalated into an uncontrollable racial discrimination scandal violating the Olympic Charter, Kitano Jeon (Chairman) apologized and abruptly resigned from his position as Yeon Maeng (Chairman) and as JOC vice president on the 12th.

-Former Takahiro Kitano, president of the Japanese Bobsleigh and Skeleton Federation, visited the 2018 PyeongChang Memorial Foundation last month (third from the right). /Photo=Korea Bobsleigh and Skeleton Federation
+Former Takahiro Kitano, president of the Japanese Bobsleigh, Luge, and Skeleton Federation, visiting the 2018 PyeongChang Memorial Foundation last month (third from the right). /Photo=Korea Bobsleigh, Luge, and Skeleton Federation

-Former Takahiro Kitano, president of the Japanese Bobsleigh and Skeleton Federation, visited the 2018 PyeongChang Memorial Foundation last month (third from the right). /Photo=Korea Bobsleigh and Skeleton Federation
+Former Takahiro Kitano, president of the Japanese Bobsleigh, Luge, and Skeleton Federation, visiting the 2018 PyeongChang Memorial Foundation last month (third from the right). /Photo=Korea Bobsleigh, Luge, and Skeleton Federation

-Takahiro Kitano Jeon (Chairman) was a heavyweight in the Japanese winter sports scene who had monopolized his position for 14 years, exceeding the 12th-year term limit stipulated in the federation's bylaws.
-Even last month, he visited the 2018 PyeongChang Memorial Foundation in South Korea to discuss Japan-South Korea cooperation, showing a double-faced attitude, but it was revealed that internally he had always dismissed South Korea's cooperation proposals, saying, "Korea cannot be trusted."
+Kitano Jeon (Chairman) was a heavyweight in the Japanese winter sports scene who had monopolized his position for 14 years, exceeding the 12th-year term limit stipulated in the federation's bylaws.
+Even last month, he showed a double-faced attitude by directly visiting the 2018 PyeongChang Memorial Foundation in South Korea to discuss Japan-South Korea cooperation, yet it was revealed that internally, he had always dismissed South Korea's cooperation proposals, saying, "Korea cannot be trusted."

 Japanese athletes are relieved by the news of the unilateral leader's resignation.
 Murakami said, "Now, there are colleagues who believe the federation will be normalized and are saying they will return to active duty once again," urging comprehensive reform.

-Meanwhile, despite the disgraceful departure of the perpetrator and the condemnation from local Japanese athletes, the Korea Bobsleigh and Skeleton Federation, the victimized party, showed a lukewarm attitude by only confirming that it received an apology letter from the Japanese side, leaving a sense of regret as it has no plans for an official additional statement or protest.
+Meanwhile, despite the disgraceful departure of the perpetrator and the condemnation from athletes in Japan, the Korea Bobsleigh, Luge, and Skeleton Federation, the victimized party, showed a lukewarm attitude by only confirming that it received an apology letter from the Japanese side, leaving a sense of regret as it had no plans for an official additional statement or protest.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>